 Demonstrate personal responsibility in groups, while working effectively in and as groups.
 Apply the principles of justice, respect and fairness.
-Identify and respond appropriately to National symbols

-Explore the use of tools to produce two-dimensional and three-dimensional art in the form of symbols, costumes and picturemaking.
+Identify and respond appropriately to National symbols Visual arts Explore the use of tools to produce two-dimensional and three-dimensional art in the form of symbols, costumes and picturemaking.

-Critical Objectives Key skills Myself at School Observe, collect, record and report FQ 1 at School observe, semest, reserve and report • Understand the term 'environment' and what is meant by this in relation Discuss facts to their school Write sentences • Identify the important features of Read sentences their school and explain what makes them important • Begin to learn about the history of their school and the location of their school • Recognize how rules and regulations Estimate distances • are effectively used in their school Preserve the environment and Observe details appreciate the ways in which they need to Identify shapes, straight/curved lines care for it.
-Compare shapes • Tell ways in which they can take care Create objects of the school and the things in it.
-Develop basic locational skills in • their environment (such as home and Record safe and unsafe areas school).
-Communicate ideas • Use process skills to draw conclusions and solve problems - Categorise sounds observe, predict, infer, measure, classify and Create pictograph communicate. • Identify and group objects and materials found in the school using simple characteristics • Observe, compare, classify geometric shapes taken from the environment.
-I double a manus • Create/play games using different Identify groups shapes.
-Construct sentences • Conduct simple surveys to determine • safe/unsafe areas around them.
-Sort, group and classify collected Sequence information data.
-Show by their behaviour that List clubs they value rules and regulations. • Recognize positive and moral values contained in sacred and other stories.
-Present information • Locate and perceive the direction and Discuss values distance of sounds. • Identify the sources and types of various sounds in the environment.
+Critical Objectives Key skills

+Myself at School Observe, collect, record and report

+FQ 1

+Understand the term 'environment' and what is meant by this in relation Discuss facts

+and what is meant by this in relation to Write sentences

+their school

+Identify the important features of Read sentences

+their school and explain what makes them important

+Begin to learn about the history of

+their school and the location of their school

+Recognize how rules and regulations Estimate distances

+are effectively used in their school Observe details

+Preserve the environment and

+appreciate the ways in which they need to Identify shapes, straight/curved lines

+care for it.
+Compare shapes

+• Tell ways in which they can take care Create objects

+of the school and the things in it.

+Develop basic locational skills in

+their environment (such as home and school).
+Record safe and unsafe areas Communicate ideas

+Use process skills to draw

+conclusions and solve problems - Categorise sounds

+observe, Create pictograph

+predict, infer, measure, classify and

+communicate.Identify and group objects and

+Identify and group objects and materials found in the school using

+simple characteristics

+Observe, compare, classify

+geometric shapes taken from the environment.

+Create/play games using different Identify groups

+shapes.
+Construct sentences

+Conduct simple surveys to determine

+safe/unsafe areas around them.
+Sequence information

+Sort, group and classify collected data.
+Show by their behaviour that List clubs

+they value rules and regulations.

+Recognize positive and moral values Present information

+contained in sacred and other stories.
+Discuss values

+Discuss values

-- Recognize and respond to differences/similarities in sounds (timbre, pitch, duration, dynamics, etc.). - Repeat short rhythmic and melodic patterns to freely explore ways in which sounds can be made with voice, body and classroom instruments. - Recognize that spoken language involves interaction and courtesy. - Give praise and acknowledge the contributions of others. - Write and read information about the history of their school.
+- Locate and perceive the direction and distance of sounds. - Identify the sources and types of various sounds in the environment. - Recognize and respond to differences/similarities in sounds (timbre, pitch, duration, dynamics, etc.). - Repeat short rhythmic and melodic patterns to freely explore ways in which sounds can be made with voice, body and classroom instruments. - Recognize that spoken language involves interaction and courtesy. - Give praise and acknowledge the contributions of others. - Write and read information about the history of their school.